Here on FITnancials, I write about healthy living and budgeting.

 24. Stop buying products with fur

-Now, I’m not telling you to watch a video of how we get fur from the animals, but if you need to see it believe it than you should watch it and see what happens yourself.
+Now, I'm not telling you to watch a video of how we get fur from the animals, but if you need to see it believe it then you should watch it and see what happens yourself.
 Fur is becoming less of a trend and more frowned upon.
 It's such a cruel process, and while you're at it, stop buying fake eyelashes that are made of actual animal fur.

 25. Last, but not least, pick up your dog sh*t